~~~~ This is Page 6 ~~~~

 An unusual Deaf person has left us.

-Alec Naiman died this year.
+Alec Naiman died recently.
 He had studied anthropology at NYU.
 He went into a war zone of the Lebanon Conflict to make an award-winning film.
 He successfully climbed icy

 Mt.
 Rainier (2.75 miles high) right after 11 died trying the same thing.
-He sued mighty NYU Hospitals Center for failure to provide sign interpretation (and won), forcing them to acquire an in-house interpreter.
+He sued mighty NYU Hospitals Center for failure to provide sign interpretation (and won), forcing them to acquire an in-house manager for interpreting needs.